 III.
-Provision for Expected Credit Loss
+Provision for expected credit loss

-The new expected credit loss model applies to financial assets that are not measured at FVPL, including loans, lease and trade receivables and debt securities.
-In the case of the Group applicable assets are trade receivables and cash and cash equivalents.
+The expected credit loss model applies to financial assets that are not measured at FVPL, including loans, lease and trade receivables and debt securities.
+The Group applicable assets are trade receivables and cash and cash equivalents.